cgzones/docker-deb-builder/README.md

 The data for apt archives and ccache is stored in volumes.
 These volumes have the naming scheme `cdebb__${ImageName}__(apt|ccache)` and can be removed if the respective image does no longer exists or the disk space is needed.

-## Limitations

-* Since the package specific build dependencies are installed into the container at runtime, the container, and therefore the build process, has network access.